vishvAsa/AgamaH/AryaH/hinduism/branches/sAngaNakaH/vaishvAsam.md

 - 6 antiquarks of the same name.
 - 6 leptons - electrons, electron neutrino, muon, muon neutrino, tau, and tau neutrino.
 - 6 antileptons of the same names
-- 4 bosons - photon, two W bosons and one Z boson, three gluons and their anti gluons
+- 4 gauge bosons - photon, two W bosons and one Z boson, three gluons and their anti gluons
 - 1 scalar boson - Higgs boson
 </details>